reactjs/react.dev/content/blog/2018-10-01-create-react-app-v2.md

 * PropTypes definitions are automatically stripped out of the production builds.

 If either of these points affects you, [2.0.3 release notes](https://github.com/facebook/create-react-app/releases/tag/v2.0.3) contain more detailed instructions.

 ## Learn More

-You can find the full changelog in the [2.0.3 release notes](https://github.com/facebook/create-react-app/releases/tag/v2.0.3).
-Please also report any issues to our [issue tracker](https://github.com/facebook/create-react-app/issues/new) and we'll try to fix them and help you!
+You can find the full changelog in the [release notes](https://github.com/facebook/create-react-app/releases/tag/v2.0.3).
+This was a large release, and we may have missed something.
+Please report any problems to our [issue tracker](https://github.com/facebook/create-react-app/issues/new) and we'll try to help.

+>Note
+>
+>If you've been using 2.x alpha versions, we provide [separate migration instructions](https://gist.github.com/gaearon/8650d1c70e436e5eff01f396dffc4114) for them.

 ## Thanks